Jessi0803/kitchen_assistant/README.md

 1. built a complete frontend-backend separation architecture for a Kitchen Assistant App: an iOS SwiftUI frontend with image upload, ingredient detection, and recipe display features.

-2. paired with a Python FastAPI backend providing RESTful API services including image processing and recipe generation endpoints.
+2. paired with a Python FastAPI backend including image processing and recipe generation endpoints.

 3. A fully offline macOS companion that takes one photo of your fridge, combines it with whatever meal you're craving, and instantly delivers a step-by-step recipe.